junxit/us-congress-bills-110/bill.md

     > - **(d)** *Identity withheld* Upon the written request of the person citing prior art or written statements under subsection (a), the person’s identity shall be excluded from the patent file and kept confidential.

 - **(b)** *Reexamination* Section 303(a) is amended to read as follows:
   > - **(a)** Within three months after the owner of a patent files a request for reexamination under section 302, the Director shall determine whether a substantial new question of patentability affecting any claim of the patent concerned is raised by the request, with or without consideration of other patents or printed publications.
 On the Director’s own initiative, and at any time, the Director may determine whether a substantial new question of patentability is raised by patents and publications discovered by the Director, is cited under section 301, or is cited by any person other than the owner of the patent under section 302 or section 311.
-The existence of a substantial new question of patentability is not precluded by the fact that a patent or printed publication was previously cited by or to the Office or considered by the Office.
+The existence of a substantial new question of patentability is not precluded by the fact that a patent or printed publication was previously considered by the Office.

 - **(c)** *Conduct of inter partes proceedings* Section 314 is amended—
   - **(1)** in the first sentence of subsection (a), by striking “conducted according to the procedures established for initial examination under the provisions of sections 132 and 133” and inserting “heard by an administrative patent judge in accordance with procedures which the Director shall establish”;